tyler-morales/blogCMS/content/blog/2020-10-01-a-new-blog-post.md

 ---
-title: A new blog post
+title: post from cms
-date: 2020-10-01T18:28:02.584Z
+date: 2020-09-14
-description: Is this working
+draft: true
+description: This is my description
 ---

-Cool, this is body section!!!
+date format: yyyy-mm-dd